The safest bank in the UK

 So, if you have less than £85,000, you really only need to make sure that you hold your money with an institution that has a full banking licence from the Financial Conduct Authority (FCA).

-Even if you are one of the lucky people who have more, you can just spread the money between different banks – as long as they are in different banking groups – so that you never go over the FSCS limit.
-For banks in the same group – such as First Direct and HSBC, or Lloyds, Halifax and Bank of Scotland, or NatWest and RBS – the limit is £85,000 in total for money you’ve deposited in any of its brands.
+Even if you are one of the lucky people who have more, you can just spread the money between different banks – as long as they aren’t part of the same institution – so that you never go over the FSCS limit.
+For banks in the same group – such as First Direct and HSBC, or Halifax and Bank of Scotland, or NatWest and RBS – the limit is £85,000 in total for money you’ve deposited in any of its brands collectively.
 So if you have more than this, pick a bank in a different group for anything above £85,000.

 But, FSCS aside, if your bank were to go bust, it still wouldn’t be pretty (it might take some time before the FSCS kicks in, for example).
 So if you want to know how solid your bank is, there are a few criteria you can look at.